kirkdwilson/mediainterface/README.md

 To add alias for paths, you need to add them to both the `tsconfig.json` file as well as the `config/webpack.config.ts` files.
 See [here](https://medium.com/@siddhartha.ng/ionic-3-import-using-aliases-2aa260d6fab3) for more details.
 You should also update the paths in `test-config/webpack.test.js`.

+## Getting Started

+Check out [wiki page](https://github.com/RT-coding-team/mediainterface/wiki) for more information on how to get started.

 ### Valuable Links

 - [Importing Components](https://stackoverflow.com/a/53905947/4638563)